 - Last on our list, we have the DC Starcraft IO 2000 I/O. The DC Starcraft IO 2000 I/O has a fiberglass hull and although it is more on the shorter side (it measures a little over 20 feet in length), it makes up for it in HP.

-- The DC Starcraft IO 2000 I/O has a powerful V6 Mercruiser engine that yields 220 HP.
+- The DC Starcraft IO 2000 I/O has a powerful V6 Mercruiser base engine that yields 220 HP.

 - If you are wondering if the DC Starcraft IO 2000 I/O is a comfortable ride then you will be happy to know that the answer is yes.
-It features a swivel bucket seat with a slider and a flip-up bolster for the boat.
+It features a swivel bucket seat wish cusions and a slider and a flip-up bolster for the boat.
 Anyone that thinks you need a large deck boat to have fun has yet to discover the DC Starcraft IO 2000 I/O.

 - With the price of the DC Starcraft IO 2000, I/O set at $27,000.00 it is more in the mid-price range as well.